 What is the definition of turbulence?

 Flight turbulence is something most passengers hate.
 What is turbulence?
 The meaning of turbulence is a sudden, violent shift in airflow.
 It creates up and down currents caused by irregular atmospheric motion.
 You can also define turbulence as that sudden jerking you sometimes feel in an airplane!

 I looked up in the direction he had been pointing right into the belly of an Airbus.
 The mammoth jet was so close that we could see the rivets on the underside of the plane.
 Immediately, our Crew Resource Management (CRM) training went into action, anticipating what was likely next: wake turbulence.
 Knowing turbulence could cause structural damage, I slowed the jet below maneuvering speed.
 The FO monitored gauges with verbal callouts, “Airspeed 116, crosschecked.”

-The relief pilot had been napping in the cabin when the turbulence hit.
+The relief pilot had been napping in the cabin when it hit.
 Within moments, he was in the cockpit.
 While trying to keep his footing he shouted, “What the heck?!”
 He understood the situation quickly enough.
-The next few minutes seemed like hours while the turbulence forced our small jet into anything but upright.
-Once the Citation passed through the Airbus’s vortices, the remainder of our flight to Hanoi was uneventful.
+The next few minutes seemed like hours while the forces sent our small jet into anything but upright.
+Once our Citation passed through the Airbus’s vortices, the remainder of our flight to Hanoi was uneventful.

 What causes it?

 Turbulence can be caused by many different conditions – wind, storms, jet stream and objects near the plane, such as mountain ranges.
-These conditions can range from the surface up to all flight levels, and there is no real way to forecast turbulence or see it on a map.
+These conditions can range from the surface up to all flight levels, and there is no real way to forecast this phenomenon or see it on a map.
 During my world flight in the Citation, I experienced wake turbulence at altitude.
-Years prior, I experienced wake turbulence during take-off in my small, 2-seat Grumman.
+Years prior, I experienced it during take-off in my small, 2-seat Grumman.